 Do I Need to Pay Again if I Travel to Another Island?

-No, if you travel from Bali to another island (such as Lombok or Nusa Penida) and then return to Bali without exiting Indonesia entirely, you do not need to pay the tax again.
-The fee is only applicable upon your initial entry into Bali.
+No, if you travel from Bali to other Indonesian islands (like Lombok or Nusa Penida) and return without leaving Indonesia, you don’t need to pay the Bali tourist tax again.
+The Bali departure tax applies only upon initial entry.

 Read Also: Discover the Best Areas to Stay in Bali in 2025